Apurba-Nath-cpu/Todo/README.md

 Riverpod has been used for state management.

-4 Providers have been used:
+4 different Providers have been used:
 1. Theme(to get current theme).
 2. Api(To get instance of ApiService class).
 3. TaskData(to get current tasks).